apostrophecms/docs/docs/cookbook/using-docker.md

 Next, we are specifying that the database should communicate over port `27018`.
 This is different from the port typically used in order to direct communication to the dockerized version and not a local MongoDB.
 If you need your database to communicate over a different port, you have to change it here and in your `.env` file.

 Finally, we add a volume for the MongoDB storage engine to write files into.
 You shouldn't need to change this.
-Without the persistent volume at this stage, w the database would appear to work, but all content would be lost on every restart.
+Without the persistent volume at this stage, the database would appear to work, but all content would be lost on every restart.

 Looking at the `web:` container, we aren't passing an image but instead passing `build`.
 Within this, we are adding `context: .` which specifies we should build the image for this container from the `Dockerfile` in the same directory.